Location-based marketing examples: 4 brands that are Winning

 Brands Getting Location-Based Marketing Right

-As we discussed earlier, rising growth in popularity of wearables and sophistication of mobile devices, has resulted in consumers becoming more comfortable with sharing their location these days.
-Taking this to their advantage, many forward-thinking brands are busy getting creative with geo-targeting and other location-based tactics.
-Here are a 4 such innovative brands :
+As we discussed earlier, rising growth in popularity of wearables and sophistication of mobile devices has resulted in consumers becoming more comfortable with sharing their location these days.
+Taking this to their advantage, many forward-thinking brands are busy getting creative with geo-targeting and other location-based tactics via location-based marketing apps and tools.
+Here are 4 such innovative brands :

 1. Ice cream brand Van Leuween